Weekly Paycheck Calculator with Overtime

 Applications

-• Comparing pay across different overtime structures (single-tier vs two-tier)
+• Comparing two job offers with different overtime structures

 Common Mistakes

-• Forgetting that some states have daily overtime rules in addition to the federal 40-hour weekly threshold
+• Forgetting that some employers or states use daily overtime rules in addition to weekly thresholds

 Frequently Asked Questions